 | CMMs and fixed inspection equipment | 12 months, plus interim checks against a reference artefact |

-| Instruments after a drop, overload or visible damage | Immediately — do not wait for the scheduled date |
+| Instruments after a drop, overload or visible damage | Immediately.
+Do not wait for the scheduled date |

-These are typical defaults, not universal rules — confirm against the manufacturer's own recommendation and your quality system's documented policy.
+These are typical defaults, not universal rules.
+Confirm against the manufacturer's own recommendation and your quality system's documented policy.

 Why torque wrenches drift differently from length gauges